MV10/opentk-spout-test/README.md

 Note that my [eyecandy](https://github.com/MV10/eyecandy) library is used as a convenience.
 It provides some basic functionality from the [OpenTK](https://github.com/opentk/opentk) windowing support, shader compilation, and uniform handling, but it's entirely incidental to the Spout processing.
 OpenTK itself is a thin wrapper around OpenGL and GLFW windowing APIs.

-As of this test, Spout2 is at a years-newer version, but currently the CppSharp package used to generate the bindings is years out of date and the available package is incompatible with VS2022 / Clang19, but this seems to work, so hopefully it'll be compatible with newer mainstream Spout-aware applications.
+As of this test, Spout2 is at a years-newer version, but currently the CppSharp package used to generate the bindings is years out of date and the available package is incompatible with VS2022 / Clang19.
+What is shown here seems to work, so hopefully this will carry my real project along until CppSharp is finally updated again.